-- (1) A part time practitioner is one who is engaged on the same basis as a full-time practitioner but for less than an average of 38 hours per week.
-A full time practitioners request to work on a part time basis shall not be unreasonably refused. - (2) Practitioners may be employed on a part time basis at level 2 and above.
+- (1) A part time practitioner is one who is engaged on the same basis as a full-time practitioner but for less than an average of full-time ordinary hours per week.
+A full time practitioner's written request to work on a part time basis shall be appropriately considered and shall not be unreasonably refused. - (2) Practitioners may be employed on a part time basis at the classification of Resident Medical Officer and above.
 If a practitioner is in a recognised training programme approved by the appropriate College for the purpose of obtaining a postgraduate qualification, part time employment shall be subject to the College's training requirements. - (3) A part time practitioner's minimum weekly hours shall be specified in writing at the commencement of the employment and be worked in minimum continuous periods of three hours.
-A practitioner may work additional hours by agreement with the Employer. - (4) A part time practitioner shall, subject to Clause 32 Shift, Weekend and Public Holiday Penalties, be paid 1/38th of the rate for their classification for each ordinary hour worked. - (5) (a) A part time practitioner shall be entitled to pro rata leave entitlements in the same ratio as the practitioner's ordinary hours bear to 38. - (b) If during a qualifying period the ordinary hours of a part time practitioner vary, the ordinary hours worked shall be averaged over the qualifying period. - (c) A part time practitioner shall be entitled to be paid public holidays in accordance with Clause 35 Public Holidays if the public holiday occurs on a day on which the practitioner is normally rostered to work.
-If a part time practitioner is required to work on a public holiday the provisions of Clause 32 Shift, Weekend and Public Holiday Penalties shall apply. - (6) The Employer shall notify the Association by February each year of the number of part time positions.
+A practitioner may work additional hours by agreement with the employer. - (4) (a) A part time practitioner shall be entitled to pro rata leave entitlements, other than for additional leave for on-call, as prescribed in Clause 34 Annual Leave, in the same ratio as the practitioner's ordinary hours bear to full time ordinary hours. - (b) If during a qualifying period the ordinary hours of a part time practitioner vary, the ordinary hours worked shall be averaged over the qualifying period. - (c) A part time practitioner shall be entitled to be paid public holidays in accordance with Clause 35 Public Holidays if the public holiday occurs on a day on which the practitioner is normally rostered to work.
+If a part time practitioner is required to work on a public holiday the provisions of Clause 32 Shift, Weekend and Public Holiday Penalties shall apply. - (5) The employer shall notify the Association by February each year of the number of part time positions.